 In addition, they are often responsible for their own taxes and insurance and must submit their self-assessment tax return to HM Revenues and Customs (HMRC) annually.

-For further information and advice on how you can make sure your company complies with employment law, please get in touch for a free consultation.
-Guillaumes LLP offer a breadth of support for small businesses, including our commercial lease solcitors and business disputes lawyers.
+For further information and advice on how you can make sure your company complies with employment law courtesy of our employment lawyers, please get in touch for a free consultation.
+Guillaumes LLP offer a breadth of support for small businesses, including our commercial lease solicitors and business disputes lawyers.
 Start the next chapter of your business journey with Guillaumes today.